kubernetes101/kubecon2022/README.md

 ## Introduction to Kuberenetes

-To get started using kubernetes, we will be manually deploying our IMDB application.
+To get started using Kubernetes, we will be manually deploying our IMDB application.
 This REST application written in .NET allows us to run an in-memory database that accepts several movie and actor queries.

   ```bash